 You can read more about our first reset here: How to Get Your Life Back from Distraction, Depression, and Distance

-You may be surprised to discover that people in your church or community are trained in marriage counseling!
-Many churches in our area support these two ministries and provide training and support for marriages through them.
+You may be surprised to discover that people in your church or community are trained in marriage counseling.

 Over the years, we’ve had the blessing of walking with friends through pre-marital counseling.
 We’ve walked with other friends through marital restoration.
-We’ve even had the blessing of walking with friends whose marriages didn’t make it.
-We’ve loved and treasured each person, honoring their story and praying for them regardless of the outcome.
+We’ve even had the blessing of walking with friends whose marriages didn’t make it, but the individuals, did.
+We’ve cherished each person, honoring their story and praying for them regardless of the outcome.